 The Association is also a beneficiary of irrevocable split-interest agreements, consisting primarily of charitable remainder trusts and charitable lead trusts administered by other trustees.
 A receivable is recorded at the estimated fair value of the amount held by the trustee that is due to the Association.
 The Association uses an interest rate commensurate with the risks involved to discount the contribution receivable.
-The discount rates used were between 4% and 8% for the years ended December 31, 2015 and 2014.
-The investment yield rates used were between 3% and 7% for the years ended December 31, 2015 and 2014.
+The discount rates used were between 4% and 10% for the year ended December 31, 2016 and between 4% and 8% for the year ended December 31, 2015.
+The investment yield rates used were between 3% and 9% for the year ended December 31, 2016 and between 3% and 7% for the year ended December 31, 2015.
 The amortization of this discount and changes in actuarial assumptions are reflected in the combined statements of activities as a change in value of split-interest agreements.